For Employees Only

 How to File a Claim

-SEND CLAIM TO THE ADMINISTRATOR, DO NOT SEND CLAIM TO
+SEND CLAIM TO THE ADMINISTRATOR, DO NOT SEND CLAIM TO THE

-To claim for Wage Indemnity benefits, a
+To claim for Long Term Disability benefits, a special claim form

-This form consists of the
+This form consists of the following sections:

 (a) Attending Physician’s Statement